256dpi/fire/README.md

 _Note: To one relationship fields should be excluded from the attributes object by using the `json:"-"` struct tag._

+_Note: Ember Data requires you to use dashed names for multi-word relationship names like `last-posts`._

 ### To Many Relationships

 Fields of the type `[]bson.ObjectId` can be marked as to many relationships using the `fire:"name:type"` struct tag: